dgterritorio/relatorio.snig/README.md

 [Install]
 WantedBy=default.target
 ```
 Replace the path to run_server with the actual path to the code.
-You may start it by typing `systemctl start snig-monitor`.
-The service will start anyway at boot time

 * Service Installation